ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 * Each `component` has,
 	* A `type` to specify the domain (for example 'gene', 'feature', 'variant', etc,..)
-	* A `id` that will allow it to have boolean logic applied to it in the `queryOperator` field.
+	* A `component_id` that will allow it to have boolean logic applied to it in the `queryOperator` field.
 	* A domain specific (for example genotype would be different from phenootypes) query criteria.